paotsaq/ft_printf/README.md

 - **it should be concise, and avoid redundancies.** If possible, do not have seven functions that to pretty much the same thing (there are still a couple of perpetrators in my code, though) 🧩
 - **it should be linear and not hard to follow.** Let it be closer to a single thread, instead of having weird branching outs and unnecessary/unelegant auxiliary functions 🧵
 - **it should be easily [extensible](https://english.stackexchange.com/questions/90426/extensible-vs-extendible#90444) .** If I ever were to tackle the bonus conversions, little to no adjustments should be necessary to the main code 🧱
-- **it can have *some* obtuse code**, as long as the idea is worth it and the implementation iis not too insufferable - people are not stupid, and, this being a practice assignment, it's nice to see some new tricks every now and then 🧞‍♂️
+- **it can have *some* obtuse code**, as long as the idea is worth it and the implementation is not too insufferable - people are not stupid, and, this being a practice assignment, it's nice to see some new tricks every now and then 🧞‍♂️

 ### So is your code sexy, then?